oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-user/create-user.md

    ![Autonomous Database home page pointing to the Database Actions button](images/click-database-actions-updated.png "Autonomous Database home page pointing to the Database Actions button")

-## Task 2: Create the web access and graph-enabled user
+## Task 2: Create the Web Access and Graph-enabled User

 1. Login as the ADMIN user for your Autonomous Database instance.